SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 Redesign to permitted development dimensions

 reduce depth to ≤3m, lower maximum height to ≤4m, lower eaves height to ≤3m.
-No planning application is required — proceed with building regulations approval only.
+No planning application is required — you trade some size for skipping the planning process altogether.

 No permission needed